edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 :ref:`GraphQL <ref_graphql_index>` section of the docs.

 However, as of now, EdgeDB is not ready to be used as a standalone backend.
-You shouldn't expose your EdgeDB instance directly to the application’s frontend;
+You shouldn't expose your EdgeDB instance directly to the application's frontend;
 this is insecure and will give all users full read/write access to your database.
 So, in this tutorial, we'll see how you can quickly create a simple GraphQL API without using the built-in extension, which will give the users